 Compuware Career Fair

 *IT/Computer Science students only.
-Contact the Office of Career Development for more details
+Contact the Career and Internship Center for more details

 JOB PURSUIT *Registration Fee